Aririi/MochiBot/README.md

 Todo:

-Rework commands using split rather than arg shifts.
+Rework commands using from splits to arg shifts as needed

 Add more REST functionality (memes, gifs, pictures, etc.)